 Worship in the Episcopal Church Tradition

 Our worship services reflect the traditions and practices of the Episcopal Church.
 We have two services each Sunday, with Holy Eucharist at each service.
 St. Paul’s has a long tradition of outstanding music programs, choirs and services.
-To see more about the music program, click here MUSIC
+Click here to learn more about the Music Program.

 and Rite I Morning Prayer followed by Eucharist on the second and fourth Sundays of the month.